ed423/Business-Manager/README.md

 financial resources is a daunting at times.
 I would like to have the ability to keep track of the inflow and outflow of finances in a simple manner, without having to decrease profits by hiring an employee to do so.

+## User Stories

+* As a user, I would like to be able to create multiple lists of expenses
+* As a user, I would like to be able to view my list of expenses
+* As a user, I would like to be able to add an expense to one of my list of expenses
+* As a user, I would like to be able to select a specific expense and view more details about it